Employees, Users and Access

 Default Quick Find Sort Order

-Determines the maximum number of values displayed in each category.
+Find a Maximum of Determines the maximum number of values displayed in each of the categories you wish Theatre Manager to search for the quick find.

-Allows the user to choose (by Employee) what values are shown, and in what order they are displayed (drag and drop the listings to change their sort order).
+Search in Allows the employee to choose what values are shown when using Quick Find, and in what order they are displayed (drag and drop the listings to change their sort order).

 Parts of the Box Office Tab